To find out more about classes we offer.

 Immanuel has worked in masterclasses with internationally renowned artists including Freddy Kempf, Nicolai Demidenko, Martin Roscoe, Steven Osborne, Nelson Gorner, Christian Ihle Hadland, Mikhail Kazakevich, Leslie Howard, Tamara Stefanovich, Louis Schwizgebel, Llyr Williams, Benjamin Frith and Peter Hill.
 An experienced solo pianist, he also regularly performs with the Veiga Piano Trio with whom he reached the semi-finals of the St Martin in the Fields Chamber Music Competition in spring 2016, and also plays in orchestral settings and accompanies singers and instrumentalists.

-Alongside his performing career he is a passionate and sought-after piano teacher and acts as Director of his own music school International Music School Cardiff, which he founded in 2015 together with his partner Daphne Chook.
+Alongside his performing career he is a passionate and sought-after piano teacher and acts as Director of his own music school International Music School Cardiff, which he founded in 2015 together with his wife, Daphne.
 In 2015 they won the Bright Ideas Den Business Award for the most outstanding graduate start-up in South Wales, and in 2016 they were finalists at the Regional Awards Cardiff in both the Innovation Award and Small Business category.

-Daphne Chook, Music Coordinator and co-founder of International Music School Cardiff, is a dedicated educator specialising in young children’s music development.
+Daphne Voigt, Music Coordinator and co-founder of International Music School Cardiff, is a dedicated educator specialising in young children’s music development.
+She is a qualified Level 1 Suzuki piano teacher since 2021.

 On a scholarship she was awarded in 2013, Daphne completed her Master of Arts degree in Music Performance at the Royal Welsh College of Music & Drama in 2015.
 Daphne was under the tutelage of Richard Ormrod during her two years of studies at the Royal Welsh College Music & Drama.
 Back in Malaysia, Daphne completed her Bachelor of Performing Arts (Music) degree at the University of Malaya in 2013.
 Under the tutelage of Dr Kim Bo-Kyung and Dr Nicholas Ong, Daphne won the Yamaha Music Scholarship Asia Award, being the youngest student ever to have won the prestigious award.